Area: 233,000 ha

 History and cultural values

-Cravens Peak Reserve is part of Wangkamadla Country.
-The Wangkamadla have a long-standing connection to this land, with rock paintings and significant sites scattered across the reserve.
+The Wangkamadla people have a long-standing connection to this land, with rock paintings and significant sites scattered across the reserve.
 It once lay on a trade route stretching from Queensland's Gulf of Carpentaria all the way to South Australia.
 The local narcotic plant Pituri was traded for stone knives, seashells and even dugong-tusk daggers.

 We're working closely with the Wangkamadla people to identify and learn about important cultural values.